-Safety standards, particularly ISO 26262, lack support for reuse and integration of safety elements, although modern safety-critical systems highly rely on reuse.
-In this paper we have presented a safety contracts development process that bases reuse of safety elements around the notion of safety contracts.
-We have shown on a real-world case that the safety contracts can be successfully used to complement and augment ISO 26262 safety process to provide support for reuse and integration of safety elements.
+Safety standards, particularly ISO 26262, lack support for reuse and integration of safety-relevant components, although modern safety-critical systems highly rely on reuse.
+In this paper we have presented a safety contracts development process that bases reuse of safety components around the notion of safety contracts.
+We have by a real-world case shown that the safety contracts can be successfully used to support reuse and integration of safety elements out-of-context.
 Moreover, safety contracts provide a platform for generative reuse of safety artefacts by facilitating generation of safety case argument-fragments and potentially other safety analyses.